osama127001/spring-boot-HIBERNATE/README.md

 `@Table(name="table-name")` | Maps the entity to table.
 `@Id` | Marks the field as an ID-Column of the table.
 `@Column` | Shows that the field is the column of the database.
+`@GeneratedValue(strategy = GenerationType.IDENTITY)` | Shows that the table is incrementing the PK itself in the DB.

 ## Coding Concepts / Snippets